Attendance Policy

 Third Academic Concern Form for unprofessionalism.

-Tardiness is disruptive to the class environments and will be considered an infraction of the attendance policy and the National Student Nurses’ Association, Inc. Code of Academic and Clinical Conduct.
+Tardiness is disruptive to the class environment and will be considered an infraction of the attendance policy and the National Student Nurses’ Association, Inc. Code of Academic and Clinical Conduct.

 COLLEGE LABORATORY/SIMULATION – * Tardiness/Incomplete Attendance